 Transactional emails

 The transactional email API is disabled by default.
 To configure this API in your project, contact your Customer Success Manager.
-We will set up the email API for you based on your needs.
+We'll set up the email API for you based on your needs.

 Learn more about how to use the Transactional email API method in our API Reference.